 For yourself, or for anybody else.

-And here are 5 awesome tools that will help to guarantee your success as a hypnotist:
+And here are 5 awesome hypnosis training tips and tools that will help to guarantee your success as a hypnotist:

 1. Always Use H+

 H+ is about wanting the best possible hypnotic experience for your subject before you begin any hypnosis.
 So before you start, ensure you set the right intention and “go first” by getting into the right mindset.